Canada Border Services Agency - Home

 Beware – Scammers posing as CBSA personnel

 Protect yourself against fraud!
-People claiming to work for the CBSA are contacting victims by phone, email, text and other means to lure them into providing personal information.
+People claiming to work for the CBSA are contacting victims by phone, email, text and other means to lure them into providing personal information or money.
 This is a scam.
-The CBSA never requests social insurance or credit card numbers by telephone or email.
+The CBSA never requests social insurance numbers, credit card information or cash payments by telephone or email.

 Minister Blair and Parliamentary Secretary Schiefke attend Induction Ceremony for Border Services Officer Trainees at CBSA College in Rigaud, Quebec2019-07-12 - News release

 For recruits, the ceremony is the culmination of months of rigorous screening, selection and assessment combined with 22 weeks of training with the CBSA College.

 Coming into force of Bill C-21 strengthens border management2019-07-11 - News release

 The Government of Canada remains committed to a strong, secure, and efficient border with the United States (U.S.), while protecting individual privacy and rights.